 Trade, taxes and religion

 An incorporating parliamentary union – meaning the Scots would give up their own parliament - was agreed in principle, as was the Hanoverian succession.
-But the English commissioners were unwilling to give Scotland access to trade with the its colonies until other matters had been resolved.
+But the English commissioners were unwilling to give Scotland access to trade with the colonies until other matters had been resolved.

 They also expected the Scots to pay the same taxes as the English, but the former claimed poverty, and didn't want England's taxation system extended to Scotland.